Biedenkopf: Highways

 Alongside the two regional buslines 481 (RKH line 5301) and 491 (RKH line 5356), other local buses serve the town.

 Railway

 The Obere Lahntalbahn is the only railway line that serves the town.
 In May 1987, passenger traffic towards Dillenburg on the Scheldetalbahn was discontinued.
 Minor freight services persisted for a few years serving the Buderus firm until December 2002.

 Biedenkopf is joined by the Obere Lahntalbahn (a Deutsche Bahn line) to Erndtebrück in Siegen-Wittgenstein district and the town of Marburg by way of Bad Laasphe, Dautphetal and Lahntal.
 The railway serves three stations in Biedenkopf: Wallau, Biedenkopf-Schulzentrum and Biedenkopf.

 Established enterprises

-In Biedenkopf and its outlying communities, machine manufacture and mould making have always been strongly represented.
+In Biedenkopf and its outlying municipalities, machine manufacture and mould making have always been strongly represented.
 Among the companies in this business are Meissner AG (model- and toolmaking), Banss Schlacht- und Fördertechnik GmbH and CFS (packing systems, formerly Krämer & Grebe Tiromat).
 Furthermore, processing synthetic products is another of the town's industries, represented by, among others, the firm Elkamet.